top of page

 Lush garden with a small rectangular pool surrounded by tropical plants.
 A wooden bench sits beside the pool.
 Bamboo fence in the background.

-We sadly only got to try it once as our accident put paid to that, but when we did it was a great temperature and really refreshing.
+We sadly only got to try it once as our accident put paid to that, but when we did, it was a great temperature and very refreshing.

 Woman in a colorful dress stands in a lush garden with tall plants, bamboo fence, patio furniture, and a small pool.
 Vibrant greenery.